of encouragement>>a woman of faith

 Isaac, and how God had answered his prayer when he met Rebekah.

-out gold and silver jewellery and articles of clothing for Rebekah,
+The servant brought out gold and silver jewellery and articles of

-as well as costly gifts for her brother and her mother.
+clothing for Rebekah, as well as costly gifts for her brother and

-the girl and ask her about it.”
-So they called Rebekah and
+call the girl and ask her about it.”
+So they called Rebekah

 “I will go,” she said.

-and Abraham’s servant and his men.
-And they blessed Rebekah…”
+with her nurse and Abraham’s servant and his men.
+And they

+of Rebekah.
 A step that changed her life forever!
-She willingly responded to
+She willingly

 I thought that it was interesting that the servant met Rebekah at